-- Consider keywords or phrases that your audience may search for and blend those keywords in a natural way into your article.
+- Consider keywords or phrases that your audience may search for and naturally blend those keywords into your article.
 But no keyword stuffing.

 - Look at the search results for those keywords in terms of article length, structure and content and see what could be improved.

 - Structuring your article is essential for your audience and search engines to quickly grasp what your article is about.
 Break up your article with paragraphs, headings, and images, use lists and bolding to structure your article.